YL-Cheng/Text2SQL-Agent/README.md

 ### 1. Jupyter Notebook (Recommended)
 The `run_agent.ipynb` notebook provides an interactive environment for testing the agent.
 It walks through the setup and includes several example queries in both English and Chinese.

-1. Set your `GOOGLE_API` environment variable as described in the Setup section.
+1. Set your `GOOGLE_API_KEY` environment variable as described in the Setup section.
 2. Launch Jupyter and open `run_agent.ipynb`.
 3. Run the cells sequentially to see the agent in action.